sangster/bundix/guides/getting-started.md

    2.4.6
 ```

+Typically you won't ever edit, or even look at, this file, but here's a quick
+summary of its major sections:

 #### GEM

  The `GEM` section summarises all the gems that need to be downloaded from
 `rubygems.org` to build this project.
-Note that although our `Gemfile`only
+Even though our `Gemfile`only listed 2
-listed 2 gems, this section includes 3. `racc` was pulled in as a transitive
+gems, this section includes 3. `racc` was pulled in as a transitive dependency
-dependency of `nokogiri`.
+of `nokogiri`.

 #### PLATFORMS